 Continued on the next page.

 A fight broke out among the guys in the cave.
 Some wanted us to leave and said we were making things worse for them.
 Others insisted we stay, so that we could continue to see what was happening.
-There is nothing worse than being told the army has snaked out of its base and is coming for you, except I guess being told this, while angry, armed men are screaming in Arabic, pointing at you, and you have nowhere to go.
-It was at that point that I believe both Rick and I wanted out, but that was simply not an option any more.
+There is nothing worse than being told the army has snaked out of its base and is coming for you, except I guess being told this while angry, armed men are screaming in Arabic, pointing at you, and you have nowhere to go.
+It was at that point that I believe both Rick and I wanted out, but that was simply not an option anymore.

 Trusting the safety of the cave, we remained there untill the following day, though neither of us slept.
 Our only saving grace was that we were high in the hills and that the rebels had surrounded the area to warn us in case anyone came.
 They had decided we should stay, and surrounded and hugged us promising to die before either of us were harmed.
 “We are brothers now,” they all said, and I believed it.
-It might sound unrealistic thing to say now, but there in that cave, I knew for a fact that they would have fought to the death to protect us, and I don't think I've ever felt more humbled.
+It might sound like an unrealistic thing to say now, but there in that cave, I knew for a fact that they would have fought to the death to protect us, and I don't think I've ever felt more humbled.

 Continued on the next page.

-After another nerve-racking trip huddled in the back of a truck, we reached the outskirts of the city.
+After another nerve-wracking trip huddled in the back of a truck, we reached the outskirts of the city.
 Here we waited for many hours, while helicopters circled overhead and the rebels tried to find us a way in.